aws-samples/serverless-patterns/documentdb-stream-lambda-eventbridge-cdk/README.md

-# AWS EventBridge Pipes from DynamoDB Stream To IoT Core Topic via API Gateway AWS Integration
+# AWS DocumentDB Stream To EventBridge via AWS Lambda Integration

-This project contains a sample AWS Cloud Development Kit (AWS CDK) template for deploying a DynamoDb Table with a Stream configured to an EventBridge Pipe.
-Items data tunneled through Pipe will target an API Gateway endpoint that uses AWS direct integration to publish the a message to a pre-configured IoT Core Topic with the item data.
+This project contains a sample AWS Cloud Development Kit (AWS CDK) template for configuring and deploying a CDC Stream (Similar to DynamoDB Stream) for AWS DocumentDB using AWS Lambda and EventBridge.
+The stream will processes changes and send them to an EventBridge Bus for further processing.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-pipes-ddb-stream-apigateway-iot-core-cdk.
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/documentdb-stream-lambda-eventbridge-cdk.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.